 When visiting temples or mosques, both men and women should dress in conservative, non-revealing clothing.
 Full-length trousers with a shirt or t-shirt for men; and trousers or skirts well below the knee with a top that covers the shoulders and upper arms for women.
 Women might also consider carrying a 'modesty shawl' in their daypack - this could be a sarong or light scarf - which they can wear over their shoulders and heads to feel more comfortable while sightseeing at mosques.
-If visiting Jain temples independently (these are not included in this itinerary), you must not wear or take in any leather items such as belts, watches, camera straps, purses and shoes.
+When visiting Jain temples, you must not wear or take in any leather items such as belts, watches, camera straps, purses and shoes.